Blog

 Interfacing With Laboratory Software Systems and Third Parties

-Interfacing a laboratory information system with other laboratory software systems and other lab vendors remains an industry-wide problem thanks mainly to a lack of standardization and the use of older LIS systems that weren’t designed with modern interoperability capabilities in mind.
+Integrating a medical LIS system with other laboratory software and vendor systems remains a widespread challenge, largely due to a lack of industry standardization and the persistence of older LIS software platforms that weren’t built for modern interoperability.

 Compliance

-Regulations within the healthcare industry are constantly evolving, so not having an adaptable lab information system that prioritizes compliance heightens the lab’s risk of an audit and potential punitive penalties for noncompliance.
+Regulations within the healthcare industry are constantly evolving, so not having an adaptable LIS lab solution that prioritizes compliance heightens the lab’s risk of an audit and potential punitive penalties for noncompliance.

-A modern LIS system has features like ad hoc data query capabilities, compliance verification at every stage, and training and support modules.
+Modern LIS systems have ad hoc data query capabilities, compliance verification at every stage, and training and support modules.
 These features make it much easier for labs to operate within the guidelines put forth by regulatory bodies.

 Ad Hoc Data Query Capabilities: This feature allows laboratory personnel to efficiently access and analyze lab data crucial for responding to unexpected queries or audits, enabling labs to provide specific information quickly and accurately.
-This feature also ensures that labs can adapt to new reporting requirements or data analysis needs on the fly without an extensive overhaul of LIS system modifications.
+This feature also ensures that labs can adapt to new reporting requirements or data analysis needs on the fly without extensive LIS lab modifications.

 Training and Support: Understanding the complexities of compliance requires continuous education and support for LIS staffing and all laboratory personnel.
-An advanced LIS system often includes training modules and support teams to help staff stay informed about compliance-related changes and LIS system functionalities.
+An advanced LIS system includes training modules and support teams to help staff stay informed about compliance-related changes.

-Alignment with Regulatory Bodies: Modern LIS system software is designed to align with guidelines set forth by major regulatory bodies such as the College of American Pathologists (CAP), Clinical Laboratory Improvement Amendments (CLIA), and the Health Insurance Portability and Accountability Act (HIPAA).
+Alignment with Regulatory Bodies: The best LIS software is designed to align with guidelines from major regulatory bodies such as the College of American Pathologists (CAP), Clinical Laboratory Improvement Amendments (CLIA), and the Health Insurance Portability and Accountability Act (HIPAA).
 This alignment is vital as it ensures the laboratory's operations are current with the latest industry standards, reducing the risk of non-compliance and penalties.
 As regulations change, a lab’s LIS system must be capable of adapting through regular updates.
 A modern LIS system is designed for this type of scalability.

-Laboratory billing and lab revenue cycle management (RCM) have taken on greater importance thanks to ongoing reimbursement cuts coupled with rising costs, staff shortages, and complex payer arrangements.
-A legacy LIS system interfaced with a disparate laboratory billing system is without exception subject to revenue leakage thanks to major issues with data integrity and synchronization as information flows from the LIS system to the RCM software during the laboratory billing process.
+Laboratory billing and lab revenue cycle management have become increasingly critical amid ongoing reimbursement cuts, rising operational costs, staffing shortages, and complex payer relationships.
+When legacy LIS systems are paired with separate laboratory billing solutions, lab RCM leakage becomes almost inevitable due to data integrity and synchronization issues as information moves between systems during the laboratory billing process.

-A modern LIS system such as the LigoLab LIS & RCM Laboratory Informatics Platform has addressed this data integrity problem head-on by engineering a creative and effective LIS software solution that enables lab revenue cycle management to begin as the test order is created.
+A modern pathology software, such as the LigoLab Medical LIS & Lab RCM Laboratory Informatics Platform, has addressed this data integrity problem head-on by engineering a creative and effective LIS software solution that enables lab revenue cycle management to begin as the test order is created.

-The LigoLab platform also supports demographics verification, eligibility, and claim scrubbing features at this stage, plus automated ICD and CPT coding.
-This is possible thanks to LigoLab’s unified database and software infrastructure which allows its LIS system and lab RCM modules to share the same data and operate in parallel.
-Because of this, end-to-end data integrity is assured.
+At this stage, the LigoLab platform also enables demographics verification, eligibility checks, claim scrubbing, and automated ICD and CPT coding.
+This is made possible by LigoLab’s unified laboratory information system software infrastructure and shared database, which allows the LIS system’s LIS and lab RCM modules to work in parallel using the same data.
+As a result, end-to-end data integrity is fully maintained.

-These innovative RCM tools are supported by LigoLab’s all-in-one platform, enabling labs to greatly increase their clean claims ratios, boost their net collections, and reduce time spent on accounts receivable.
+These innovative revenue cycle management tools are supported by LigoLab’s all-in-one informatics platform, enabling labs to greatly increase their clean claims ratios, boost their net collections, and reduce time spent on accounts receivable.

-To learn more about LigoLab’s laboratory information system functions and the platform’s laboratory billing solutions, we invite you to learn more below.
+To learn more about LigoLab’s laboratory information system functions and the platform’s laboratory billing solutions, we invite you to learn more by reading the following case study.

 Direct-to-Consumer Lab Testing

-Direct-to-consumer lab testing, a service where patients can order diagnostic tests and receive their test results directly from the laboratory’s diagnostic lab software, gained prominence during the Coronavirus pandemic and remains important today, too.
+Direct-to-consumer lab testing, where patients order diagnostic tests and receive results directly through the laboratory’s diagnostic software, rose to prominence during the COVID-19 pandemic and continues to play a significant role in today’s healthcare landscape.

 Learn More: Highlighting the Versatility of the TestDirectly Direct-to-Consumer Lab Testing Portal